Shop By Use Case

 Collection Pages

-This pilot project introduced a fresh way for users to shop and became a company-wide reference framework, adopted by teams in other countries and still used internally today.
+What started as a pilot became a company-wide reference, adopted by teams across different countries and still used internally today.

 ROLE: